+During the year ended November 30, 2021, the Company disposed of its subsidiary, Norra Metals AS.
 During the year end November 30, 2020, the Company returned the Norwegian Sagvoll license and the Swedish Bastutrask license back to the vendors through the sale of subsidiaries (Norra Metals 1 AS, Norra Metals 2 AS, Norra Metals Sweden AB, and Bastutrask Holding AB) in consideration of \$5 (USD \$4) (notes 2 and 4).